 Wanting to Avoid Mistakes

 This one is ingrained in us from childhood.
 In school, a mistake costs you grades.
-Most of us are taught to never make mistakes.
+Most of us are taught to never mess up.

 That’s not a very good lesson.
 Why?

-Because to learn, do, or gain anything new we need to open ourselves up to make some mistakes.
+Because to learn, do, or gain anything new we need to open ourselves up to sometimes getting it wrong.

 When you want to learn tennis or golf, do you go from zero to master?
 No. You hit the ball into the net tens of thousands of times.
 You slice and hook your way through the course.
 Does this sounds frustrating to you?